Victorian London - Buildings, Monuments and

 are ten miles in length.

-REFRESHMENT DEPARTMENT.-A11 classes of visitors to the
+REFRESHMENT DEPARTMENT.-All classes of visitors to the

 Crystal Palace may obtain refreshments in it at rates suited to their purses.